Bid accepted for new Vinton walking trail

 He explained that contracts were pleased to see the time frame that encompassed this project.
 “We have a start date of September 1 with a project ended date not until next summer.”

-Kass reminded the council that since the overall project was made up of five different street “contracts would be do work in chunks and possible get a few of them done yet this year.”
+Kass reminded the council that since the overall project was made up of five different streets “contracts would be doing work in chunks and possible get a few of them done yet this year.”

 The project has a winter shut down date included in the plans with an overall completion date of October 2021.